t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new item with the given parameters.
+This method add a new item for sender(caller of this method). contains territory, title, and hh(hash key after uploading the content to arweave).

+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### updateItem